-Gateway Community and Technical College Among U.S. Fastest Growing Public Community CollegesGateway Community and Technical College is among the 50 fastest-growing public community colleges its size in the nation, according to an analysis of U.S. Department of Education enrollment data.
+Gateway Community & Technical College Among U.S. Fastest Growing Public Community CollegesGateway Community & Technical College is among the 50 fastest-growing public community colleges its size in the nation, according to an analysis of U.S. Department of Education enrollment data.

-In recently published rankings by Community College Week, GCTC ranked as No. 36 among the top 50 fastest growing community colleges with enrollment of between 2,500 and 4,999 students.
+In recently published rankings by Community College Week, Gateway ranked as No. 36 among the top 50 fastest growing community colleges with enrollment of between 2,500 and 4,999 students.
 The rankings were based on enrollment growth between fall 2007 and fall 2008.
-Gateways enrollment grew 11.1 percent for that period, from 3,130 to 3,477 students.
+Gateway's enrollment grew 11.1 percent for that period, from 3,130 to 3,477 students.